-By combining research with practical application, MAREP provides family members and healthcare professionals with the tools and skills necessary to enhance care practices and better respond to individual needs.
+By combining research with practical application, MAREP provides family care partners and healthcare professionals with the tools and skills necessary to enhance care practices and better respond to individual needs.
 Through loyal supporters and vital partnerships, MAREP has been able to make significant contributions to the field of dementia care.

 |2018||MAREP moves its home base to Schlegel-UW Research Institute for Aging.|